Lipen/discrete-math-course/typst/lec-set-theory.typ

 - Advanced topics in discrete mathematics

 #Block(color: purple)[
-  *Set theory* is the language of mathematics --- _everything_ can be expressed in terms of _sets_.
+  *Set theory* is the mathematical _lingua franca_ --- every mathematical concept can be defined in terms of sets.

-  These fundamentals lead to all areas of discrete mathematics and computer science.
+  Mastering these fundamentals leads to a deeper understanding of all areas of mathematics.
 ]

 // == Bibliography